apacheignite/documentation/data-grid/page-memory.md

   "body": "Cache entries' keys are also referenced from B+Tree data structures.
 They're ordered by hash code value."
 }
 [/block]
-As it's shown in the picture above, the whole purpose of B+Tree is to link and order the index pages that are allocated and stored in random physical locations of the page memory.
-Internally, an index page contains all the information needed to locate index's value, cache entry's offset in a data page an index refers to, references to another index pages in order to traverse the tree (index pages are colored in purple in the picture above).
+As shown in the picture above, the whole purpose of a B+ tree is to link and order the index pages that are allocated and stored in random physical locations of the page memory.
+Internally, an index page contains all the information needed to locate the index's value, cache entry's offset in a data page an index refers to, and references to other index pages in order to traverse the tree (index pages are colored in purple in the picture above).

 B+Tree Meta Page is needed to get to the root of a specific B+Tree and to its layers for efficient execution of range queries.
 For instance, when `myCache.get(keyA)` operation is executed it will trigger the following execution flow on an Apache Ignite node:
 * Apache Ignite will look for a memory region `myCache` belongs to.